Identity Architecture¶

 corresponding internal and external identities.

-So, for a given Identity structure I
+So, for a given Identity structure I, its VerifierType should be the

-type of objects that can verify Commitment
+type of objects that can verify Commitments produced by a

-corresponding object of type SignerType
+corresponding object of type SignerType.

-should be the type of objects that can decrypt
+Likewise, its DecryptorType should be the type of objects that can decrypt

-s produced by a corresponding object of type
+Ciphertexts produced by a corresponding object of type

 Implementations should ultimately include, for example,